Eighty Years' War, 1566–1572: Arrival and takeover of Alba (April 1567 – June 1568)

 In April 1567, Margaret reported to her brother Philip II that order had been restored.
 However, news travelled slowly and the court in Madrid had received a rather exaggerated impression of the severity of the situation.
 Even before he answered the petition by the nobles, Philip believed he had lost control in the troublesome Netherlands, and came to the conclusion that there was no other option than to send an army to suppress the rebellion.
-In September 1566, Philip had decided to travel himself to the Netherlands to restore order, but debate among the two factions at the Spanish court, led by the Duke of Alba and the Prince of Eboli, about the advisability of this journey grew fierce.
+In September 1566, Philip had decided to travel himself to the Netherlands to restore order, but debate among the two factions at the Spanish court, led by the Duke of Alba and the Prince of Éboli, about the advisability of this journey grew fierce.
 Eventually it was decided to send an army from Italy under the command of Alba.
 Margaret's emissary arrived at the court on 17 April 1567, the same day that Alba and his army departed on their mission from Cartagena, Spain by ship, too late to prevent the fateful intervention.

 Alba's army of Spanish and Italian mercenaries reached the Netherlands by way of the Spanish Road, passing Thionville in Luxemburg on 3 August 1567.
 On 22 August 1567, Fernando Álvarez de Toledo, 3rd Duke of Alba, marched into Brussels at the head of 10,000 troops.
 Over the course of six years, the army grew to 67,000 men.
 Alba was supposed to act as military captain-general, while Margaret would remain in office as civil governor-general.
 Alba took harsh measures, and rapidly established a special court (Raad van Beroerten or Council of Troubles) on 5 September 1567 to put anyone who opposed the king in some way on trial.
 The Council conducted a campaign of repression of suspected heretics and people deemed guilty of the (already extinguished) insurrection.
 The Council used its power to override the civilian authorities in arresting suspects.
 Alba considered himself the direct representative of Philip in the Netherlands and therefore frequently bypassed Margaret of Parma, the king's half-sister who had been appointed governor of the Netherlands.
-He made use of her to lure back some of the fugitive nobles, notably the counts of Egmont and Horne, causing her to resign office in September 1567.
+He made use of her to lure back some of the fugitive nobles, notably the counts of Egmont and Horn, causing her to resign office in September 1567.
 Rather than working with Margaret, Alba took over command and Margaret resigned in protest.